adelaj/RegionsMT/README.md

 # RegionsMT

 ## Installation for Linux
 Build process is described only for the `x86_64` target architecture.
-The `i386` architecture is also supported.
+The `i386` architecture is supported as well.
 To build `i386` executables, all the occurrences of `x86_64` in the subsequent text should be substituted by `i386`.

 ### Prerequisites
 The following common packages are required for the installation: